JustAn0therDev/black-marlin/README.md

 		- The `expiresin` parameter was sent with an invalid value.

 - `PUT and PATCH`: accepts a `key` query parameter (http://127.0.0.1:7000/?key=) and a **body**.
 The body can be sent in any format.
-	- Call this to update an existing key's value.
+	- **Call this to update an existing key's value**.
 Returns: `400 - Bad Request` if no key or body was sent in the request and `200 - OK` if the key value pair was updated successfully.

 - `DELETE` accepts a `key` query parameter: http://127.0.0.1:7000/?key=
-	- Call this to delete a key value pair.
+	- **Call this to delete a key value pair**.
 Returns: `400 - Bad Request` if no key is sent and `200 - OK` if a key was provided. **Even if the hash table does not have the provided key, no specific HTTP Status Code will return**.

 `"/count"`:
 - `GET` takes no parameters: http://127.0.0.1:7000/count
-	- Call this to get the number of key value pairs in memory.
+	- **Call this to get the number of key value pairs in memory**.
 Returns: `200 - OK` if everthing went well.
 This number is a `size_t` value, so it can get as big as the max value of an `unsigned long long`.

 `"/exists"`:
 - `GET` accepts a `key` query parameter: http://127.0.0.1:7000/exists?key=
-	- Call this to check if a key exists.
+	- **Call this to check if a key exists**.
 Returns: `400 - Bad Request` if no key is sent, `200 - OK` if a key is found and `204 - No Content` if a key provided wasn't found.

 `"/flush"`:
 - `DELETE` takes no parameters: http://127.0.0.1:7000/flush
-	- Call this to erase all items in memory.
+	- **Call this to erase all items in memory**.
 Returns: `200 - OK` if everything went well.

 ---------------------------